ngarciaiii/archived_blog/_posts/2019-03-21-CompTIA A+ Part 1 Hardware.markdown

 # Memorizing the Hardware

 Learning online without taking class can be little daunting at the beginning.
-Focus on `fun facts` and everything will be all good.
+Focus on fun facts and everything will be all good.
 There are `A+ 901 and 902 certifications`, so let's <b>separate</b> these two by starting with this [A+ 901 Study Guide][A+ 901 Study Guide].
 PDFs are just to help me understand the study guides better.
-If need a link to either [PDF 1][PDF 1] and or [PDF 2][PDF 2] that I am using, click on these to new tab with right click.
+If need a link to either [PDF 1][PDF 1] and or [PDF 2][PDF 2] that I am using.

 I noticed that this [A+ 901 Study Guide][A+ 901 Study Guide] started with BIOS and I am not sure why.
 I will start with Hardware, and then BIOS afterward.